Naked Truth Cultural Adornment

 Furthermore, my work is an investigation into the meaning of value and the psychology of the culture we live in.
 By embedding current issue into metal, my work raises questions of value that may allow adornment to cross over to artifact.
 My goal is to create a shared space where unavoidable, provocative, cultural subject matter and finely crafted jewelry coexist. – Liana Tomchesson

 Liana Tomchesson, Austin Texas based artist since 1999, weaves cultural content and text into wearable adornment.
-Responding current news media, the work manipulates scale and layers of information into the forms that comprise or reference wearable jewelry.
-Tomchesson relies on news media as cultural concept for her work and technology is centr to her skill set.
+Responding to current news media, the work manipulates scale and layers of information into the forms that comprise or reference wearable jewelry.
+Tomchesson relies on news media as a cultural concept for her work and technology is central to her skill set.

-Highlights from this past year include a group show titled Varible Proximity at the ABIA International Airport in Austin, Tx.
-This show ran throughout the holiday season from November 2013 to January 2014 and included artist Masumi Kataoka and Gary Schott.
+Highlights from this past year include a group show titled Variable Proximity at the ABIA International Airport in Austin, Tx.
+This show ran throughout the holiday season from November 2013 to January 2014 and included artists Masumi Kataokaand Gary Schott.
 Tomchesson was also selected in an Internationally Juried group exhibition at the WoCA Gallery, Fort Worth, Tx. titled (Inter)Connections.